-Blueprint Action 1: Enable more affordable g choice
+Blueprint Action 1: Enable more affordable housing choices

-- Implement the Streamlined Affordable 1.
-Housing initiative as a pilot project for approximately 18 months. - Engage proactively with Käinga Ora to 2. secure more social housing.
-Provide guidance on strategic or optimal locations for larger footprint retirement 3.
+- Implement the Streamlined Affordable Housing initiative as a pilot project for approximately 18 months. - Engage proactively with Käinga Ora to secure more social housing. - Provide guidance on strategic or optimal locations for larger footprint retirement villages or centres.

-villages or centres.
-Blueprint Action 2: Attract more Community
+Blueprint Action 2: Attract more Community Housing Providers

-- 1. Take a lead in attracting com housing providers to the district and undertake a community housing provider initiative, by bringing parties together and facilitating the initiation of projects.
-This could relate to land owned by the Council, other institutions, or private developers.
-2. Consider relief from development - contributions and other fees to support community housing projects.
+- Take a lead in attracting community housing providers to the district and undertake a community housing provider initiative, by bringing parties together and facilitating the initiation of projects.
+This could relate to land owned by the Council, other institutions, or private developers. - Consider relief from development contributions and other fees to support community housing projects.

-Blueprint Action 3: Unlock land supply for
+Blueprint Action 3: Unlock land supply for development

-- 1. Progress District Plan Changes, combined with ongoing land supply monitoring and - analysis on housing costs and infrastructure needs.
-Blueprint Action 4: Provide robust three - 1.
-Monitor infrastructure provision to ensure newly zoned land can be serviced - promotiv.
-Verify funding demands and their tim ing to understand the situation with greater accuracy.
-If appropriate, explore ideas around funding and inno vation for further investigation.
-However, this may be influenced by the Water Reform which - may result in a different funding model.
-Review the district's infrastructure vulnerabilities in the event that the delivery and management of these would sit with a different entity instead of Council
+Progress District Plan Changes, combined with ongoing land supply monitoring and analysis on housing costs and infrastructure needs.

+Blueprint Action 4: Provide robust threewaters infrastructure

+- Monitor infrastructure provision to ensure newly zoned land can be serviced promptly. - Verify funding demands and their timing to understand the situation with greater accuracy.
+If appropriate, explore ideas around funding and innovation for further investigation.
+However, this may be influenced by the Water Reform which may result in a different funding model. - Review the district's infrastructure vulnerabilities in the event that the delivery and management of these would sit with a different entity instead of Council.

-Blueprint Action 5: Support and enable lwi
+Blueprint Action 5: Support and enable lwi aspirations

-- 1. Engage with lwi on a range of provisional Ideas for Iwi involvement with the Council developed during the Blueprint production process and which draw on the principles agreed in the Wellington Regional Growth Framework. - 2.
-Support and strengthen lwi relationship and engagement processes and invest in capacity building for this. - 2 Advocate for and support plans and initiatives to restore Punahau / Lake Horowh - Horowhenua.
-Support the development of Māori housing.
-Support Iwi economic development - 5. aspirations
+- Engage with lwi on a range of provisional ideas for lwi involvement with the Council developed during the Blueprint production process and which draw on the principles agreed in the Wellington Regional Growth Framework. - Support and strengthen lwi relationship and engagement processes and invest in capacity building for this. - Advocate for and support plans and initiatives to restore Punahau / Lake Horowhenua. - Support the development of Maori housing. - Support Iwi economic development aspirations.